Dave Ramsey - Our Favorite (Personal Finance) Financial Guru

 After so many years, he’s definitely figured out what works.

 Side note — We all have a product or service that is our favorite, our original, our go-to.
 It’s the one we love to sell and the one we love to use ourselves.
 Ours is simple - we love to help people with their social media marketing.
-Interested in learning more, click here.
+Interested in learning more about our services, click caffeine.marketing/services.

 The show itself is pretty juicy.
 Mostly, the lives of the people that call into the show are each kind of a train wreck.
 And the cynic in me just has fun listening to people’s stupid.
 Then, just as I’m listening to a caller talk about their debt, a record scratch screeches in the background of my life.
 And I think: Wait, that’s me talking to Dave or that’s someone in my family or that could’ve been me.